 Xa Loi Pagoda

-Xa Loi Pagoda was built according to the new architecture in Vietnam with the upper part being the worshipping hall and the lower part being the lecture hall.
+Xa Loi Pagoda was built in the new architectural style in Vietnam, with the upper part serving as the worship hall and the lower part as the lecture hall.
 The pagoda owns a bell tower with a height of 32 meters – the tallest bell tower in Vietnam, with a big bell that weighs up to 2 tons.
-Along with the 7-storey bell tower, the main hall is the area with the most characteristic architecture of Xa Loi Pagoda.
+Alongside the 7-storey bell tower, the main hall features the most distinctive architecture at Xa Loi Pagoda.

-The main hall has an area of more than 400 square meters, spacious, airy and “catching” all the light from nature.
-The pagoda was built to worship the relics of the Buddha, including the main hall to worship Shakyamuni Buddha and many different areas such as the library, the lecture hall…
+The main hall spans more than 400 square meters and is spacious, airy, and “catching” all the natural light.
+The pagoda was built to house the Buddha’s relics, including a main hall dedicated to Shakyamuni Buddha, as well as other areas such as a library and a lecture hall.

 Address: 89 Ba Huyen Thanh Quan, Xuan Hoa Ward.